hazeez/datasciencia/content/blog/2020-07-12-introduction-to-hypothesis-testing.md

 In statistical terms, we say it as _the belief we hold about the value of a population parameter_

-!!!
-Remember
-	The parameter is for the population, and Statistic is for the sample.
+**Remember**: The parameter is for the population, and Statistic is for the sample.

 Let's take an example and see what the null hypothesis is and how to write one.